Life Finds a Way: Synthetic Evolution of Living Cells Revealed in Groundbreaking Research

 In principle, the simplest life form would have no elements carrying functional repeats and would carry only the minimum number of genes necessary for life.
 Any genetic change in such an organism is highly likely to fatally disrupt one or more cell functions.
 Hence there are challenges to enable evolution.
 Thus, organisms with genomes carrying only essential sequences will have very few target genes upon which positive selection can act.
 Thus their chances of being favored are limited.

 mycoides JCVI-syn3B It has been shown to be able to grow and divide under laboratory conditions.
 However, one has to adapt to the pressures of evolution over time ‘The finite cell‘ Lennon and his colleagues were interested to know how they would respond.
 Especially for limited destinations where natural selection can operate.
-There was more curiosity to see how things would play out in the event that new mutations could be created, with unpredictable consequences.
+There was more curiosity to see how things would play out in the event that new mutations might be created, with unpredictable consequences.

 But M. mycoides JCVI-syn3B In fact, the researchers found that it has a high mutation rate.
-For that 2000 bacterial generations were grown and allowed to evolve freely in the laboratory for 300 days, equivalent to about 40,000 years of human evolution.
+For that 2000 bacterial generations were grown and allowed to evolve freely in the laboratory for 300 days, equivalent to regarding 40,000 years of human evolution.
 That is how it was discovered that there is a high rate of evolution.

 These evolved over 300 days as the truest, non-minimal M. The next step was to compare experiments with mycoids as well as with a strain of new minimal cells that had not evolved.
 In comparative tests, researchers evaluated equal amounts of strains grown together in a single test medium.
 The strain best suited to the environment turned out to have more members.